 For the 2016-2017 academic year we anticipate filling 20 grade 9 openings and between 1-2 openings in grades 10 and 11.

-- Submit the Application (parent form & student form), and make application payment.
+- ONLINE APPLICATION: Submit the Application (parent form & student form), and make application payment.
 Click HERE to proceed to the online application.

-- If you are applying for Grade 9 and are currently studying in the United States, register online for the ISEE entrance exam at http://erblearn.org/parents/admission/isee.
-Maranatha's school code number is 052686.
+- ISEE TEST: If you are applying for Grade 9 and are currently studying in the United States, you are required to take the ISEE entrance exam.
+Click HERE for more information and ISEE online test registration.
 No other testing is required.

-Pastoral Reference (if attending church), Administrative Reference, Math Reference (click links to open the PDF forms).
+Pastoral Reference (if attending church), Administrative Reference, Math Reference, and English Reference (click links to open the PDF forms).
 Note: All recommendations must be translated to English and be sent directly from the reference.
 School recommendations must include the school seal.

-- Student: You must write and submit a 1-3 page essay describing your interests and strengths and explaining why you would like to attend Maranatha High School.
+- ESSAY: Students must write and submit a 1-3 page essay describing their interests, strengths, and explaination as to why they would like to attend Maranatha High School.

-- Submit a recent photo of the student
+- PHOTO: Submit a recent photo of the student.

-- Submit a copy of the student's immunization record
+- IMMUNIZATIONS: Submit a copy of the student's immunization record.

 All forms may be emailed to firstname.lastname@example.org or be mailed to: